Cloud Console

 Name

-Name of your application.
-You can give your application a human-readable name so that it's easy to identify.
+Name of your Application.
+You can give your Application a human-readable name so that it's easy to identify.

 Application ID